Grinding to a halt

 Remedying a logistical nightmare

-More recently, Mail.Ru and Sberbank have launched a joint venture themselves.
+Firms are also securing investment by forming strategic partnerships with lenders or foreign competitors.
+One such partnership is between Mail.Ru and Sberbank.
 Mail.Ru will contribute its Delivery Club and Citymobil apps to the food-delivery and ride-hailing partnership, along with roughly $100m in funding.
 In return, Sberbank will invest $600m.
-As with their ecommerce ventures, this collaboration will help both firms expand their user bases into less-penetrated regions.
+This collaboration will help both firms expand their user bases into less-penetrated regions.
+Mail.Ru has also partnered with AliExpress, a subsidiary of Chinese firm Alibaba.
+The joint venture has $382m to spend and will also enable expansion beyond St Petersburg and Moscow.

-But the National Projects initiative may not be enough.
-Decades of underinvestment have taken their toll and Russia is far behind developed countries in measures of economic complexity (see figure 3).
-Funding for R&D is also low – as a share of GDP, South Korea spends four times as much.
+While an investment in digitalisation may help spur innovation and help diversify the economy, the National Projects initiative may not be enough.
+Decades of underinvestment have taken their toll and Russia is far behind developed countries in measures of economic complexity.

 Expanding Russia’s technology frontier is a vital step towards rebalancing and modernising the economy.
 Comprehensive reform is needed to create a competitive economy that can deliver this.
-Although the National Projects are an encouraging step forward and will support our investments in the country, it is far from certain that the much-feted spending program will be up to the job.
+Although the National Projects are an encouraging step forward and will support our investments in the country, it is far from certain that the much-feted spending program will land Russia its moonshot moment.